 Information that sets your application in its educational or socio-economic context, for example if you live in an area with low participation in higher education, isn't considered via the Disrupted Studies scheme.
 For undergraduate applicants this information will be handled in accordance with our Contextual Data Policy Statement.

 If you're an undergraduate applicant and have been in care, are estranged from your family or are a carer, we may be able to make you an alternative offer equivalent to one A Level grade below the standard entry requirements for your course.
-You'll need to complete our eligibility declaration to be considered.
-See our Access Sheffield guidance to find out more:
+You'll need to complete our eligibility declaration form to be considered.
+See our Access Sheffield guidance to find out more.

 Disrupted Studies and non-mature (U21) students applying for courses in the Department for Lifelong Learning